Rajasi-Desai/Kloseted_Supply/docs/final.md

 # Division of Labor

 ### Rajasi:
 For the first milestone, I made the Map page and the Header/Navigation bar for the website.
 I also added the Cart funtionality with the dropdown and worked on the markdown file.
 For the second milestone, I worked on the cart implementation and worked on mostly the server side setting up the endpoints.
 I also worked on deploying the site on Heroku and creating the markdown templates.
+For the third milestone, I worked on the markdown file and connected the database to Heroku by adding the config variables.
+I also helped rerouting a few routes and setting up the server.
+I also did the overall cleaning of the code.

 ### Grace:
 For the first milestone, I made the product page (called 'form' on the site) which included the grid of products and a prototype of an image that will appear when hovering over a product word.
 Also made filter/search area to filter through the grid of items.
 For the second milestone, I worked on changing the product/form page into JS and mainly worked on additional features such as filtering the products and creating a pop out image for each product.
+For the third milestone, I helped make the database and server.
+I also worked on changing on how to get the data from a JSON to getting from a database.
+I made data and put it in the database and connected to MongoDB

 ### Isi:
 For the first milestone, I made the checkout page and helped with the general layout and CSS and of the website.
 For the second milestone, I standardized the custom datatypes for `User`s, `Cart`s, and `Item`s and implemented checkout functionality.

 ### Aryan:
 For the first milestone, I made the login page as well as the sign up page.
 For the second milestone, I implemented the login and signup pages using JS, allowing the user to both register a new account and log in to access their cart and make orders.
 I also edited each page to allow the user to log out from any page.
+For the third and final milestone, I implemented all of the authorization and CRUD operations for users logging in and registering.
+I also implemented and fixed server endpoints.

 # Conclusion